 Want to learn about what we found in our more in depth analyses and what we suggest to help support teens throughout the COVID-19 pandemic?
 Check out this summary:

 We want to hear about your life!

-If you live in Hamilton, Ontario, Canada and are between the ages of 13 to 19, video chat us to tell us about your experience with COVID-19 and how it has affected your life.
-Be sure to bring some friends with you too!
+Individuals who live in Hamilton, Ontario, Canada and are between the ages of 13 to 19 video chatted us to tell us about their experience with COVID-19 and how it affected their lives.

-Participate to be entered in a draw for 1 of 3 $100 Amazon gift cards
+Participants were entered in a draw for 1 of 3 $100 Amazon gift cards.

 MAKING A GLOBAL IMPACT